 Like we said earlier, the whole “vote because democracy depends on it” thing may be a bit overbearing, but it has the right idea.

 The United States exists because some people decided they wanted to choose for themselves how things were run in their own neck of the woods and not have it dictated by some people far away.
 Then they installed a system of government where the average people got to make decisions and not just kings and barons (granted, it took awhile to get all the average people involved, and we’re still working out the kinks, but it’s still a much better system than the old way).

 We’re not going to tell you that you must vote, because freedom means being at liberty to abstain from voting without consequence if you don’t want to.
 But consider this: most people in world history never had the right to vote, and many still don’t around the world today.
 If they could see what the modern America was like, they might be confused by why so many who had the ability to vote simply chose not to exercise their rights.

-To get you started, here’s a list of cities and towns with upcoming mayoral elections; the list will update as time progresses.
 If you don’t feel sufficiently informed, or if you can’t get off work (which might mean your employer is breaking the law in some states?), or if you just really, really don’t care, then fine, we’ll let you off the hook.
 But we still think that you should vote if you can, just because.